verri/jules/jules/array/tutorial.md

 # What is an array?

-For `jules`, an `N`-dimensional array consists of a collection of variables of same type that can be selected by N indices.
+In `jules`, an `N`-dimensional array consists of a collection of variables of same type that can be selected by N indices.
 The order of dimensionality `N` is a compile-time constant.
 The size of each dimension, although fixed after construction, is calculated at run-time.

-In other words, an 1-dimensional array with 10 integer number is roughly equivalent to `int array[10]`, while a 2-dimensional array with dimensions 5 and 2 to `int array[5][2]`.
+In other words, an 1-dimensional array with 10 integer numbers is roughly equivalent to `int array[10]`, while a 2-dimensional array with dimensions 5 and 2 to `int array[5][2]`.
 C arrays are contiguously stored in row-major order. `jules` arrays are also stored contiguously but in column-major order at